tracybrtn/contact-card/README.md

 - It is done when I have a client folder at the root of my project.
 - It is done when I have a src folder that contains all of my assets (CSS, images, JavaScript).
 The src folder is within the client folder.
 - It is done when my client folder has a package.json file.
+- It is done when I have a server folder at the root of my project.
+- It is done when my server folder has its own package.json.
+- It is done when I have used Express.js to create a server that has one GET route that serves the index.html file within the client folder